sobotka/filmic-blender/README.md

     Move the existing ````colormanagement```` directory to a backup location before placing the contents of this repository into a new ````colormanagement```` directory.

-3. Optionally, instead of replacing the actual directory, use the envrionment variable to specify where this OCIO configuration lives:
+3. Optionally, instead of replacing the actual directory, use the environment variable to specify where this OCIO configuration lives:

         export OCIO=/path/to/where/the/filmic-blender/config.ocio